SumoLogic/sumologic-otel-collector/docs/Configuration.md

 ### Sumo Logic Extension

-In order to send data to [Sumo Logic][sumologic_webpage] one needs to configure the [sumologicextension][sumologicextension] with credentials and define it (the extension) in the same service as [sumologicexporter][sumologicexporter] is defined so that it's used as auth extension.
+To send data to [Sumo Logic][sumologic_webpage] you need to configure the [sumologicextension][sumologicextension] with credentials and define it (the extension) in the same service as the [sumologicexporter][sumologicexporter] is defined so that it's used as an auth extension.

-The basic example to collect CPU load metrics using [Host Metrics Receiver][hostmetricsreceiver] and send them to Sumo Logic has following form:
+The following configuration is a basic example to collect CPU load metrics using the [Host Metrics Receiver][hostmetricsreceiver] and send them to Sumo Logic:

 ```yaml
 extensions: